 There will be a Music Quiz, hosted by Rod Brereton in the Mishnish on Wednesday 8th October.
 All proceeds will go to Pendleside Hospice in Jack Neal's name.

-And finally, finally, the Polis have one of them new fangled see-far-away radar guns that can spot a speeding motorist at a mile!
-So be careful and be sensible.
+And if you are going out spectating tonight please make sure you know what the Road Closure times are (in the programme) and get there early.
+Park sensibly, well clear of the road, and bring your litter back for proper disposal.
 And if you hear a siren and see flashing lights just ahead of the rally to-night that could be Bulletin Bill with the MullMurmurs, so look out and be ready!

-Yer auld pal, Jaggy Bunnet, Tobermory, Noon, Friday
+Yer auld pal, Jaggy Bunnet, Tobermory, 4.30 pm, Friday